GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/2=Legendary Spells (29) .md

 **Effect**: You exert flames out from your hand in a 2 yard inverted cone.
 Anything in the area suffers a fire attack.
 You may concentrate on this spell when you cast it.
 While doing so, you cannot move or take other actions, and a reaction will end the spell immediately.
 At the end of each action phase, the jet expands, increasing the inverted cone by 1 yard.
 You may concentrate on this spell for a number of rounds equal to the spell check's points of success.

+Any creature in the area of the jet at the end of a movement phase suffers a fire attack with a bonus equal to the spell's tier for the purpose of inflicting a critical hit.

 **At Higher Tiers**: Each tier beyond minimum can allow the inverted cone's length to be increased by 1 yard immediately or grant a +1 bonus to all attacks for the purpose of inflicting a critical hit.

 **Critical Failure**: You create the cone for an instant, inflicting the fiery attacks, and the spell backfires.
 This causes it to inflict a number of fire attacks against you equal to the tier of the spell.
 You are also knocked back a number of feet equal to the total points of success from all attacks inflicted against you this way.